How Does Dental Insurance Work? A Complete Guide

 A network is the group of dentists your insurance company has a contract with.

 PPO stands for Preferred Provider Organization.
-If you like going to your primary care dentist, PPO dental insurance plans may be right for you.
-In this scenario, you will be able to see your preferred dentist whether or not they are in-network.
+If you like visiting your primary care dentist, PPO dental insurance plans may suit you.
+In this scenario, you can see whether your preferred dentist is in-network.

 HMO stands for Health Maintenance Organization.
-If you are not partial to a specific primary care dentist, HMO dental insurance plans might be best.
+HMO dental insurance plans might be best if you are not partial to a specific primary care dentist.
 With this option, you typically have lower costs but a smaller selection of network dentists.

 How Do I Get Dental Insurance If I Don’t Get It Through My Employer?

 In some instances, your employer may not provide dental insurance.
 While unfortunate, there are still ways to purchase dental benefits.
-You can purchase coverage from a selection of dental plans through the health benefits exchange.
+You can buy coverage from dental plans through the health benefits exchange.
 Every state has this program with the goal of helping families with varying income levels.

 There are also individual dental insurance plans, which can be purchased directly from insurance companies.
-It is important to research their dental insurance policies, so you can understand the different plans they provide.
-And, as always, the support of a licensed insurance professional will make all the difference when choosing the right dental plans.
+It is important to research their dental insurance policies so you can understand the different plans they provide.
+As always, the support of a licensed insurance professional will make all the difference when choosing the right dental plans.

 Does Medicare Include Dental Coverage?

-No, Medicare will typically not include dental benefits.
-You will have to fully pay for non-covered services and procedures.
+No, Medicare does not typically include dental benefits.
+You will have to pay fully for non-covered services and procedures.
 However, Medicare Advantage can provide certain oral healthcare through a selection of network dentists.
 There are also singular dental plans designed for senior citizens.

 Is There Dental Coverage for Veterans?